 The 3XMM-DR5 catalogue contains source detections drawn from 7781 XMM-Newton EPIC observations, covering an energy interval from 0.2 keV to 12 keV.
 These observations were made between 2000 February 3 and 2013 December 20 and all datasets were publicly available by 2013 December 31, but not all public observations are included in this catalogue (see below for more information).
 Most importantly, 3XMM-DR5 corrects minor issues that exist in earlier catalogue versions.

-Should you use the catalogue for your research and publish the results, please use the acknowledgement below and cite the paper describing 3XMM (Rosen, Webb, Watson et al., 2015, A&A, submitted).
+Should you use the catalogue for your research and publish the results, please use the acknowledgement below and cite the paper describing 3XMM (Rosen, Webb, Watson et al., 2016, A&A, 590, 1).

 As well as the fits and csv formats of the catalogue distributed below, the following Web-based user interfaces will allow filtering and searching of the catalogue (and give access to all or selected associated data products):

 The SSC Catalogue Home Page (this page), XSA, and HEASARC allow download of the catalogue file in (binary) FITS.
 Summary pages and products will be available shortly through LEDAS, but are already available in the IRAP catalogue server.

 Please note, revised source lists with respect to those generated by the pipeline (PPS) and distributed by the XSA, have been used to produce 3XMM-DR5.
 This was done to correct for the erroneous errors in 3XMM-DR4.
 These revised source lists are not distributed by the XSA, but they can be found here.
 The cross-correlation products of potential counterparts at other wavelengths for 3XMM-DR5 are provided through the XCAT-DB and the IRAP catalogue server.